Arithmetic Average Density Fusion -- Part I: Some Statistic and Information-theoretic Results: Information Divergence and Fusion Weights

-Unfortunately, there is no such analytical expression for the KL divergence between two GMs or even between a Gaussian and a GM.
-A number of approximate, exactly-expressed approaches have been investigated \cite{Hershey07}.
-In the following we consider two alternatives.
+Unfortunately, there is no such analytical expression for the KL divergence between two GMs {or even between a Gaussian and a GM.} Despite the Monte Carlo sampling method, a number of approximate, exactly-expressed approaches have been investigated in the literature.
+In the following we consider \Newrevis{a moment-matching approach}. {We note that the approximation in either case will usually be less accurate if more sensors are involved.
+Then, a simple, heuristic solution that extends the proposed pairwise AA fusion to the multiple sensors case is to perform the fusion to all sensors one by one in order.
+Another heuristic solution is to cluster all sensors into different groups so that the fusion can be performed with fewer sensors and then their fusion results are (re-grouped if necessary and) fused till the final result is obtained.}